ElTifo/bq_Aquaris_E5_FHD-RecoveryChanger/README.md

 All Recovery files are included inside the apk so there's no need to download the recovery img files and flash them on the device like before.

-This project is a "clone" of https://github.com/DcSoK/E6-recoveryChanger but, since the goal of the app is to change the recovery for a this specific device, I decided to create a new project instead of commiting changes to a new branch on the other project (which is meant for bq Aquaris E6).
+This project is a "clone" of https://github.com/DcSoK/E6-recoveryChanger but, since the goal of the app is to change the recovery for this specific device, I decided to create a new project instead of commiting changes to a new branch on the other project (which is meant for bq Aquaris E6).

 <b>Credits</b>: